Making these five-minute poached eggs is easy; you don't need a special poacher.

 Expert Tip

 Adding vinegar to the water helps the egg whites congeal.
-The faster the egg whites cook, the less risk of the egg dispersing in the water, leaving you with an unappetizing and messy boiled scramble.
+The faster the egg whites cook, the less risk the egg will disperse in the water, leaving you with an unappetizing and messy boiled scramble.

 You add just a small amount of vinegar, so you don't actually taste it.
-Regardless, using mild-tasting vinegar such as rice or champagne vinegar is a good idea.
-Although I've used plain white vinegar plenty of times and it was just fine.
+Regardless, using mild-tasting vinegar, such as rice or champagne vinegar, is a good idea.
+Having said that, I've used plain white vinegar plenty of times, and it was just fine.

 Recipe FAQs